Plan your visit to Ayscoughfee Hall and Gardens

-Ayscoughfee Hall Café is open every day from 10am until 3pm.
+Ayscoughfee Hall Café is open For Take Aways Only - Tuesday to Sundays from 10am until 3pm.
 They have Covid Safety measures in place, so please do be patient.
 Please see their website www.ayscoughfeehallcafe.co.uk or Facebook page for more information.
-You can also call them on 07860 620036 or email them at email@example.com.
+You can also call them on 07860 620036 or email them at firstname.lastname@example.org.
 Ayscoughfee Hall Café is a family run business with a passion for food, which aims create a family friendly eatery using locally sourced homemade food.
 The Café can be found in the Garden Pavilion, in the heart of the Gardens.
 They serve hot and cold food, tea, coffee and cold drinks, as well as ice lollies, ice cream and homemade cakes.

 Ayscoughfee Hall is a few minutes walk from Spalding town centre.
 The address is: Ayscoughfee Hall, Churchgate, Spalding, Lincolnshire, PE11 2RA.